-- Provide effective promotion of International Coffee Day, thereby reinforcing the ICO's status as the international organization for coffee. - Promote a favourable image of coffee. - Encourage actions related to the promotion and consumption of coffee. - Strengthen partnerships with the private sector to host relevant coffee events. - Disseminate information that triggers passion about coffee and enhances consumption. - Ensure effective media coverage of ICO events. - Collaborate with exporting Members to encourage an effective growth in domestic consumption. - Develop partnerships with research institutions and the private sector for effective communication on coffee and health.
+- Provide effective promotion of International Coffee Day, thereby reinforcing the ICO's status as the international organization for coffee. - Encourage actions related to the promotion and consumption of coffee. - Strengthen partnerships with the private sector to host relevant coffee events. - Ensure effective media coverage of ICO events. - Collaborate with exporting Members to encourage an effective growth in domestic consumption.